-Why You Might Want A Tooth Bridge Over Implants
+Why You Might Want a Tooth Bridge Over Implants

 - The adjacent teeth begin to loosen, which causes them to shift out of their correct positions.

 If your teeth are in excellent condition, then you won't have to worry about placing crowns or fitting a bridge to them.
-Good oral hygiene is important at any time, but when you're wearing a fixed appliance such as a dental bridge, it's even more crucial.
+Good oral hygiene is essential at any time, but when you're wearing a fixed appliance such as a dental bridge, it's even more crucial.
 Caring for your bridge appropriately gives it a lifespan of up to 10 years.
-Just as you need to brush natural teeth daily using an appropriate toothbrush to remove plaque, you also need to clean your bridgework thoroughly and use dental floss, a water flosser, or an interdental device to clean between your teeth.
+Just as you need to brush natural teeth daily using an appropriate toothbrush to remove plaque, you also need to thoroughly clean your bridgework, use dental floss, a water flosser, or an interdental device to clean between your teeth.
 Taking care of your bridge means taking care of your oral health.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.